Battery-Intelligence-Lab/dtw-cpp/joss/paper.md

 # Current ``DTW-C++`` functionality

+The main features of ``DTW-C++`` are as follows:
-Loads all data from CSV files
+* Load all time series data from CSV files, as detailed in [Dynamic Time Warping](../docs/2_method/2_dtw.html).

-Produces distance matrix - pairwaise comparsion between each time series in the dataset.
-Potential to use band (ref Sakoe Chiba band paper)
+* Produce a distance matrix - pairwaise comparsion between each time series in the dataset.

-Find clusters groupings and centers

-Silloutette score and elbow method (check with Volkan)
+* Option to band the warping potnential of the DTW alignment, as originally detialed in @Sakoe1978.
+This can speed up the computation time of the DTW cost as well as being a useful constraint for some time series clustering scenarios (e.g. if event must occur within a certian time window to be considered similar).
+* Find clusters groupings and centeroids fro a predefined $k$ or a range of $k$ values, using either MIP or k-Medoids, as described below in [Mathmatical background](#mathmatical background).
+* Output the final clusteing cost, as well as a sillouette score (@Shahapure2020) for each $k$ value if running for multiple $k$ values.

 # Mathmatical background